DevilBoy007/twitch-multistream-party/README.md

 `npm install node`
 ---

+- there are two versions of the app that utilize different embedding methods provided by Twitch:
+  1. **placeholder embed**
+    - relies on Twitch api v1.js file to create stream players and inject iframes into placeholder divs
+  2. **iframe embed**
+    - relies on Twitch iframe embed and requires parent site as url param, which we set as `localhost`

-in order to get this to work you must first generate an ssl key/cert for your server. enter these commands in your terminal and follow the instructions if prompted.
+- in order to get this to work you must first generate an ssl key/cert for each of your https servers.

+`cd` into `iframe` and `placeholder` directories, then follow this process in each of the subdirectories you have just navigated to, then

+enter these commands in your terminal and follow the instructions if prompted.

 1.